Adaptive wireless power transfer in mobile Ad Hoc networks: Adaptive algorithms and experimental evaluation

-This algorithm tries to strike a balance between the number of charges and the energy that it has to give in order to perform these charges.
+This algorithm is inspired by a simple greedy $2$-approximation algorithm for the Knapsack problem and attempts to strike a balance between the number of charges and the energy that it has to give in order to perform these charges.
 However, observe that it needs to perform many heavy computations as, in order to choose the best range, it has to simulate the whole recharging process multiple times.

-\subsection{Simulation setup}
+\subsection{Simulation Setup}

-We now experimentally compare these adaptive algorithms.
-We partially consider the simulation setup presented in Section~\ref{sec:need-for-adaptiveness}.
-The network area $\calA$ is of size $25\times 25$.
-The charger has initial energy $C=10^5$, minimum range $R_{\min} = 1$, and maximum range $R_{\max} = 5$.
-There are $n=100$ agents with battery capacity $B=1000$, maximum velocity $v_{\max}=3$, and probability $1/4$ of redefining the speed mode during each round.
-Also, the energy consumption of the agents follows the rule defined by equation (\ref{eq:exp-poisson-parameter}).